 Google Maps FAQ

-How does Google Maps relate to my Google My Business Listing?
+How does Google Maps relate to my Google Business Profile Listing?

-Google Map is one of the business information areas that is covered by a Google My Business listing.
-When your Google My Business account is active and up-to-date, you will show up in not only Google Maps results but also in Google search and a variety of other Google services.
+Google Map is one of the business information areas that is covered by a Google Business Profile listing.
+When your Google Business Profile account is active and up-to-date, you will show up in not only Google Maps results but also in Google search and a variety of other Google services.

-Can Google Maps be managed from my Google My Business dashboard?
+Can Google Maps be managed from my Google Business Profile dashboard?

 When you make changes to your Google business profile from the business dashboard, those changes can also appear wherever your business is found.
 Changes will appear on both Google Maps and Google searches.
 This can make it very simple for you to keep your business updated everywhere it may be found.
 You just need to update your local listings from one convenient place.